-Twin Cities Adaptive Cycling (TCAC) is a 501 (c) (3) non-profit working to increase access to cycling among youth and adults with disabilities.
-TCAC provides customized adaptive bicycle fittings and low-cost regular use of their bicycles, comprehensive education and training, and opportunities for group rides.
+Twin Cities Adaptive Cycling (TCAC) is a 501 (c) (3) non-profit bike share program for youth and adults with disabilities.
+TCAC provides customized adaptive bicycle fittings and low-cost regular use of our bicycles and equipment, comprehensive training, and opportunities for tandem and group rides.

-Minneapolis is ranked #3 for best biking cities in the country!
-The city itself has 129 miles of on-street bikeways and 97 miles of off-street paths!
+Minneapolis ranks among the top cities for biking in the country!
+The city itself has 129 miles of on-street bikeways and 97 miles of off-street paths.
 Considering this impressive infrastructure and the numerous health benefits of cycling, we believe EVERYONE should have equal access to cycling.
-Cost and storage are common barriers to cycling, particularly for those living with a disability who are unable to ride a traditional two-wheel bicycle.
-The average cost of an adaptive bicycle is $2,500.00, and adaptive bikes are larger in size and can be a challenge to store or transport.
+High costs, storage, and bike transport are common barriers to cycling among individuals living with a disability.

-At TCAC we recognize these challenges and seek to eliminate these barriers by offering low-cost rentals of adaptive bikes and equipment.
-We believe there is a need for more inclusivity and diversity on our bike trails here in the Twin Cities.
+At TCAC we recognize these challenges and seek to eliminate these barriers by offering low-cost use of our adaptive bikes and equipment.

 To enhance independence and build community through outdoor adaptive cycling.